 Social media offers an avenue for word of mouth marketing, with instant photo sharing apps like Instagram and quick reviews of restaurants online.
 This simply means that every dish that is being served have the possibility to give restaurants and brands more customers or lose them some.
 It’s clear that people today doesn’t only go to a place because of good food, sometimes it’s the ambiance and design of the place that pulls them to come.
 The more elegant or aesthetic the place is the more Instagram-worthy it is.
 That would mean a better chance for the restaurant to be noticed online.
 One good post about a place could potentially bring in dozens of new customers.

-According to aof the research firm L2, Instagram had the highest number of engagements and conversion of browsers to shoppers.
+According to a 2014 research of the research firm L2, Instagram had the highest number of engagements and conversion of browsers to shoppers.
 It was reported that 92% of the brands who post updates an average of 5.5 times per week were able to increase their customer base.

 Throughout the years, most brands partnered with individual influencers after all a successful Instagram page is not as easy as it seems though.
 It’s not something like taking tons of photos of your food products and posting them all at one time and bombarding the feeds of your followers with your posts, there is even a greater chance that you will lose following if you do such.
 A social media manager can be of great help in things like planning what to post at that certain time and what to post again after a specified time.
 Someone with the expertise of marketing is vital to the goal of having that feed goals Instagram food page.